SKA (hockey club). History How the hockey team ska stands for

 Gagarin Cup!

-On April 19, having defeated Kazan's Ak Bars in the fifth game of the final, SKA became the owner of the Gagarin Cup!
+On April 19, having defeated Ak Bars Kazan in the fifth game of the final, SKA became the winner of the Gagarin Cup!
 Seventh KHL season brought the long-awaited trophy to the club.
-On the way to it, the army team beat Torpedo, Dynamo Moscow, and in the conference final they met with CSKA and were the first in KHL history bounced back from a score of 0:3 in the series.
+On the way to it, the army team beat Torpedo, Dynamo Moscow, and in the conference final they met with CSKA and were first in KHL history came back from 0:3 in the series.

 SKA – 70!

-The 2016/17 season was special for the army team from the very start, because the club turned 70 years old.
+The 2016/17 season became special for the army team from the very start, because the club was turning 70 years old.
 The anniversary became the leitmotif of the season.
-The club prepared a number of events dedicated to this event, including a special issue of the Zvezda SKA magazine, which became a historical almanac with the rarest photos and interviews of the club's veterans, an Internet page where one could study how the army uniforms have changed over the decades, to learn more about the history of the club, and SKA played the match closest to the significant date in a special set of "Army" uniforms, before the game the fans were treated to a colorful show and an updated Hall of Fame of the club, whose members were honored on the ice.
+The club prepared a number of events dedicated to this event, including a special issue of the SKA Star magazine, which became a historical almanac with rare photos and interviews of club veterans, an Internet page where you could study how the uniform of the army team has changed over the decades, learn more about the history of the club, and SKA played the match closest to the significant date in a special set of “Army” uniforms; before the game, fans were treated to a colorful show and an updated Gallery of Fame of the club, whose members were honored on the ice.

 But the army team presented the main gift in honor of the anniversary at the end of the season.

-On April 16, in the fifth match of the Gagarin Cup final against Metallurg Magnitogorsk, SKA won the fourth victory in the series and became the owner of the coveted trophy for the second time.
-But the main difference of this victory is that for the first time it brought the army team the long-awaited title of champion of Russia!
+On April 16, in the fifth match of the Gagarin Cup final against Metallurg Magnitogorsk, SKA won their fourth victory in the series and won the coveted trophy for the second time.
+But the main difference of this victory is that for the first time it brought the army team the long-awaited title of Russian champion!

 Second Continental Cup

-For the second time in history, SKA won the KHL regular season.
+For the second time in history, SKA became the winner of the KHL regular season.

-The army team won 47 wins in 56 games in the 2017/18 season, 14 points ahead of the main competitor for the leadership of CSKA.
-In addition, SKA for the fourth time won the bronze of the national championship and for the fifth time won the Vsevolod Bobrov Prize, becoming the most productive team in the league.
+The army team won 47 victories in 56 games in the 2017/18 season, beating their main competitor for the leadership, CSKA, by 14 points.
+In addition, SKA won bronze at the national championship for the fourth time and won the Vsevolod Bobrov Prize for the fifth time, becoming the most productive team in the league.

 SKA St. Petersburg Country: USSR Russia City: St. Petersburg About ...
 Wikipedia

-Season 2009 2010 2nd season in the Continental hockey league for the Belarusian hockey club Dinamo Minsk.
+Season 2009 2010 2nd season as part of the Continental hockey league for the Belarusian hockey club Dynamo Minsk.
 The team competed in the Bobrov Division, Western Conference KHL.
 Contents 1 KHL Regular Championship, 2009 2 ...
 Wikipedia

-Sibselmash in the season 2010 2011 statistics of performances and activities of the club in major league Championship of Russia in bandy in the season 2010 2011.
-Contents 1 Results of the past season (2009 2010) 2 Transfer policy ...
+Sibselmash in the 2010 2011 season, performance statistics and club activities in Major League Russian Bandy Championship in the 2010 2011 season.
+Contents 1 Results of the last season (2009 2010) 2 Transfer policy ...
 Wikipedia

 SKA Sverdlovsk Country ...
 Wikipedia

 SKA Zabaikalets Energia bandy team from Chita.
-It was formed in 1998 on the basis of the Chita "Energetik" with the support of the administration of the Chita region, JSC "Chitaenergo" and the command of the Siberian Military District.
-Home matches are held by ... ...
+It was formed in 1998 on the basis of the Chita "Energetika" with the support of the administration of the Chita region, OJSC "Chitaenergo" and the command of the Siberian Military District.
+Home matches are played by... ...
 Wikipedia

 Books

 • Hockey club SKA.
 Fan Encyclopedia, .
-The main facts about the club - from the moment the first team was created in 1946 to the present day.
-You will learn how SKA turned from pioneers Canadian hockey to the base club of the national team ...
+The main facts about the club - from the creation of the first team in 1946 to the present day.
+You will learn how SKA turned from pioneers Canadian hockey to the base club of the national team...

-• Hockey Club SKA Fan Encyclopedia, Bazhanov D. (ed.).
-The main facts about the club - from the moment the first team was created in 1946 to the present day.
-Learn how SKA went from being a pioneer of Canadian hockey to being a foundation club for the national team…
+• Hockey club SKA Fan Encyclopedia, Bazhanov D. (ed.).
+The main facts about the club - from the creation of the first team in 1946 to the present day.
+You will learn how SKA turned from the pioneers of Canadian hockey into the base club of the national team...

-Today HC SKA is one of the most successful clubs in Russia.
-Petersburg team from year to year claims to win the Gagarin Cup - the main trophy
+Today, HC SKA is one of the most successful clubs in Russia.
+From year to year the St. Petersburg team claims to win the Gagarin Cup - the main trophy

 Early period

 HC SKA was formed in the post-war period, in 1946.
-It was then that the club took part in the first championship of the USSR.
-The Leningrad officers played their debut game against the team of Vasily Stalin - the MVO Air Force.
+It was then that the club took part in the first USSR championship.
+Leningrad officers played their debut game against Vasily Stalin's team - the MVO Air Force.
 The result was major defeat Leningrad army team with a score of 3:7.

-The army team received its current name only thirteen years after its official birth, in 1959.
+The army team received their current name only thirteen years after their official birth, in 1959.
 The club has since been called SKA.
 What does this abbreviation mean?
-SKA is also Leningraders had, so to speak, "relatives" in the capital - CSKA (central sport Club army).
-Muscovites have been considered the flagship of domestic hockey for longer than others, and their confrontation with their “colleagues” from the Northern capital is considered a real army derby.
+SKA is also Leningraders had, so to speak, “relatives” in the capital - CSKA (central sports club army).
+Muscovites have been considered the flagship of domestic hockey longer than others, and their confrontation with their “colleagues” from the Northern capital is considered a real army derby.

-Being in the shadow of more status rivals from Moscow (CSKA, Dynamo, Spartak, Krylya Sovetov), SKA during the Soviet period was able to win a single gold in the domestic arena.
+Being in the shadow of more status rivals from Moscow (CSKA, Dynamo, Spartak, Krylya Sovetov), SKA during the Soviet period was able to win not a single gold in the domestic arena.
 The main achievements of the club were three victories in the Spengler Cup (1970, 1971 and 1977).
 Between them there was a place for the long-awaited bronze in the USSR Championship.
-It happened in the 71st year, successful for the army.
-Before that, only the fourth place was the best achievement of SKA.
-It was not very hard to believe that this could be possible, but at that time Nikolai Puchkov, one of the greatest specialists of that time, led the Leningraders.
-He was a proponent of an organized and disciplined game that prioritizes faultless defensive play.
+This happened in the successful year 71 for the army team.
+Before this, only fourth place was SKA's best achievement.
+It was not very believed that this could be possible, but at that time the Leningraders were led by Nikolai Puchkov, one of the greatest specialists of that time.
+He was a proponent of organized and disciplined play, which prioritizes error-free defensive play.

-The second bronze came to Leningraders very slowly: only in 1987.
-The philosophy of the team was radically different from the one that Puchkov instilled in his SKA.
+The second bronze did not come to the Leningraders very soon: only in 1987.
+The team's philosophy was radically different from the one that Puchkov instilled in his SKA.
 What happened to the team?
-The style has changed: the club began to show an aggressive attacking game, aimed primarily at the opponent's goal.
+The style changed: the club began to show an aggressive attacking game, aimed primarily at the opponent’s goal.

 Modern period

-In the nineties, the team had a difficult period, but this is SKA!
+The team had a difficult period in the nineties, but this is SKA!
 What are the difficulties for a club with such traditions?
-The army team had to play even in the First League, but the team quickly returned to the elite.
+The army team even had to play in the First League, but the team quickly returned to the elite.

-However, SKA began to really come into its own only in the 2000s.
-In 2007, a significant event took place for the team: the first foreign coach came to the team.
-They became the Canadian Barry Smith.
-Prior to that, he only worked with the teams of the National Hockey League (Pittsburgh, Buffalo, Detroit, Phoenix), so this was also a kind of challenge for him.
-This appointment did not become a failure, but with Smith, SKA did not go beyond the quarterfinals of the playoffs, which could not please either the management or the fans.
+However, SKA really began to come into its own only in the 2000s.
+In 2007, a significant event took place for the team: the first foreign coach joined the team.
+It was Canadian Barry Smith.
+Before that, he had only worked with National Hockey League teams (Pittsburgh, Buffalo, Detroit, Phoenix), so this was also a kind of challenge for him.
+This appointment was not a failure, but with Smith, SKA did not advance beyond the quarterfinals of the playoffs, which could not please either the management or the fans.

 SKA won its fourth Spengler Cup in 2010 under the leadership of the Czech Vaclav Sikora.
-In the final between the Canadian team and SKA, the score was 4:3 in favor of the Petersburgers.
+In the final between the Canadian team and SKA, the score was 4:3 in favor of the St. Petersburg team.

-Further more.
+Further - more.
 Two years later, SKA is a finalist in the Western Conference.
-However, Dynamo Moscow, the future champion of the KHL, stood in the way of the army team.
-Next season, SKA is already winning the Continental Cup - a trophy that is awarded to the best team according to the results regular season.
-Also, the composition of the army is replenished by such masters as Ilya Kovalchuk, who shone in the NHL for a long time (in the already defunct Atlanta Thrashers, as well as in the New York Rangers and New Jersey Devils), and Sergei Bobrovsky - perhaps one of the best goalkeepers modernity (now playing in the Columbus Blue Jackets).
-However, it was not possible to take it to the Gagarin Cup again, the matter was limited only to bronze medals.
-Interestingly, the top scorer of the Gagarin Cup was, nevertheless, SKA striker Viktor Tikhonov, who later also tried his hand at the Ocean in the Arizona Coyotes (formerly Phoenix) club.
+However, Dynamo Moscow, the future KHL champion, stood in the way of the army team.
+Next season, SKA will already win the Continental Cup - a trophy that is awarded best team based on the results regular season.
+Also, the army team is replenished by such masters as Ilya Kovalchuk, who shone for a long time in the NHL (in the now defunct Atlanta Thrashers, as well as in the New York Rangers and New Jersey Devils), and Sergei Bobrovsky - perhaps one of best goalkeepers modernity (now plays for the Columbus Blue Jackets).
+However, it was not possible to take the Gagarin Cup again, the matter was limited only bronze medals.
+It is interesting that the top scorer of the Gagarin Cup was, however, SKA forward Viktor Tikhonov, who later also tried his hand overseas in the Arizona Coyotes (formerly Phoenix) club.

 Confrontation with CSKA

-The game with the SKA-CSKA sign is today considered one of the brightest in the entire KHL championship. recent history confrontation between two large army clubs begins in 2007.
-The advantage, oddly enough, is on the side of the Petersburgers.
-Interestingly, during the last two finals of the Western Conference, the viewer could watch the incredible hockey SKA-CSKA.
-Two years ago, SKA won, a year ago - CSKA, and the score in the last conference final was devastating - Muscovites won 4-0.
+The game with the SKA-CSKA sign is today considered one of the most exciting in the entire KHL championship.
+Recent history confrontations between two large army clubs begin in 2007.
+The advantage, oddly enough, is on the side of the St. Petersburg residents.
+Interestingly, during the last two Western Conference finals, the viewer could watch the incredible hockey of SKA-CSKA.
+Two years ago SKA won, a year ago - CSKA, and the score in the last conference final was devastating - the Muscovites won with a score of 4:0.

 The most notable SKA players

-SKA is a team in which some of the best hockey players in Russia and Europe have been playing for a long time.
-Now the main stars of the club are strikers Ilya Kovalchuk, Pavel Datsyuk, Sergey Plotnikov, and Evgeny Dadonov.
-Among the Defenders, Vyacheslav Voinov and Evgeny Chudinov can be distinguished.
+SKA is a team that has long boasted some of the best hockey players in Russia and Europe.
+Now the main stars of the club are strikers Ilya Kovalchuk, Pavel Datsyuk, Sergei Plotnikov, and Evgeniy Dadonov.
+Among the Defenders we can highlight Vyacheslav Voinov and Evgeny Chudinov.
 There are, of course, talented young people: for example, twenty-one-year-old goalkeeper and nineteen-year-old defender Yegor Rykov.